 A key component of improving your access to growth is analyzing activities in addition to results.
-A lot of companies put too much field sales resource into customers that don't value it; they call on customers far more frequently than they need to; or they provide them with technical sales that they don't really value.
+Many companies put too much field sales resource into customers that don't value it; they call on customers far more frequently than they need to; or they provide them with technical sales that they don't really value.